The Madden 16

 We wrote in 16 characters, including 6 NFL stars, a coach, Russell Westbrook, WWE Diva AJ Lee, Dave Franco, Christopher Mintz-Plasse, a T-Rex, an robotic human-bear hybrid, Phil Simms, Jim Nantz, and our friend Jayson Hobby.

-By scrubbing viewer information from social media we were able to generate tailored game footage within our spots of the viewer's favorite teams and superstars.
-For example, in the above episode, the squad saves one fan's fantasy season by recommending a sleeper from that unique viewer's favorite team.
+By scrubbing data from social we were able to generate tailored game footage within our spots of the viewer's favorite teams and stars.
+For example, in the above episode, the squad saves one fan's fantasy season by recommending a sleeper unique to the viewer’s team.

 Real Time Content

-By scripting numerous versions of episodes, and then recording new VO to match events that unfolded throughout the season, we were able to react to the NFL in real time, releasing content tailored to teams, fans, and more.
-Check out the one we released for DeMarco Murray's infamaous return to Dallas below.
+By scripting numerous endings to episodes, and recording new VO to match events that unfolded throughout the season, we were able to react in real time.
+Check out the one we released for DeMarco Murray's infamous return to Dallas below.

 Madden Season Tumblr

 Just like in the series, our team needed a HQ to operate from.
-That became MaddenSeason.Tumblr.com, EA's first foray on to the wildly popular blogging platform.
-With all of our episodes as well as tons of additional content to share, average site times topped nearly six minutes, beating out almost every industry standard available.
+That became MaddenSeason.Tumblr.com, EA's first foray into the medium.
+With all of our episodes as well as tons of additional content to share, average site times topped nearly six minutes, beating every industry standard available.